codenamegary/freegeoip/README.md

 ###Prerequisites

-Sessions configured and active, the FreeGeoIP class will use a session variable called 'geo' to store and timestamp the information it retrieves.
+Sessions configured and active, the FreeGeoIP class will use a session variable called 'freegeoip' to store and timestamp the information it retrieves.

 ###Artisan: